Thunderarea/computational-verification/README.md

 ## Citations

-Please cite the following paper in your publications if you use the implementation:
+Please cite the following papers in your publications if you use the implementation:

 	@inproceedings{boididou2017learning,
 		title={Learning to Detect Misleading Content on Twitter},